Tutorial

 [2 3]]

-In the rest of this tutorial we’ll focus on just two classes.
-The next section discusses three key metrics that are calculated based on the confusion matrix.
+In the rest of this tutorial, we’ll focus on just two classes.
+The next section discusses three key metrics calculated using the confusion matrix.

 Accuracy, Precision, and Recall